MatAtBread/nodent/README-v0-1-38.md

 scope block (e.g. a function) which makes it look messy and verbose.
 To avoid this a hidden Function prototype chain$error() exists to make it quick and easy.

-To handle an exception in the async call-chain, simply redefine $error before invoking the async function, for example:
+To handle an exception in the async call-chain, simply redefine $error before invoking the async-function, for example:

-	async function createDBrecord() {
+	async-function createDBrecord() {
 		$error = $error.chain$error(function(ex,chained){
 			if (Error.causedBy(ex,"ConstraintViolation")) {
 				return $return("Thanks.
 Already exists.") ;